 Here, we’ll cover issues that should come up during your first meeting with the landlord.
 Those include security and curfews, pets and visitors, rent hikes, subletting, and so much more.

 Security is a genuine concern in Lagos, as break-ins are the norm in some neighborhoods, but rare in others.
 So, make sure to ask about the security situation in the neighborhood you’re looking to rent in.
 Is there a private security outfit in charge?
 Is there a vigilante group?
 Do you have to pay security dues?
 Where it concerns your home-to-be, there’s nothing like too much information.

-Also, security-related is the question of curfews.
-Some landlords insist on having a curfew for their rented out homes as a security precaution.
+Also security-related, is the question of curfews.
+Some landlords insist on having a curfew for their rental properties as a security precaution.
 But this can be inconvenient if you work night shifts or have an active nightlife.
-Getting this info helps you decide what’s best for you.
+So, getting this info helps you decide what’s best for you.

 A nightmare, is renting an apartment in Lagos and finding out that your flat owes EKEDC a six-figure electricity bill.
 Please, ask your landlord for the most recent electricity receipts for that apartment.
 It might make you seem like that annoying kid that asks too many questions in class.
 But it saves you an entire year of trouble.